-Usually our professional fees and other fees and costs will be paid back to the executor out of the estate when everything is being wound up.
+Our professional fees and other fees and costs are paid when everything is being wound up.

 You also need to consider what you want to happen to you, your property, to your infant or dependent children, to the money you have and to the things you own if you reach a stage, through age, illness or accident when you can no longer manage your financial, personal or medical affairs.